CJHwong/gitops-playground/README.md

 --

-Create a second PR for updating README
+Create a PR for updating README